stoyky/stoyky.github.io/content/blog/gandcrab_analysis/index.md

 ## Dynamic Analysis

-![Execution Flow](img/gc_execflow.png)

 At the start of the investigation, the binary is being run without attaching a debugger.
 Using [Sysinternals Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon), a close eye is kept on any processes that are being spawned, the creation of registry keys, and potential network traffic.
+From this a graph has been plotted (see above) by [PROCdot](https://www.procdot.com/) which creates a visual representation of how the malware executes (enlarge for full view).

+![Execution Flow](img/gc_execflow.png)

-The following registry key is created:
+The creation of the following registry key is observed:

 > HKCU\Software\Microsoft\Windows\Currentversion\RunOnce\iqggkpqyopu